A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: METHODS FOR MODELING INFRARED GALAXIES AS CO PROXIES

-The first step in measuring $L_{\rm IR} (M_{*},z)$} To this point, we have described a model for the \emph{mean} infrared luminosity of galaxies as a function of stellar mass and redshift, but naturally we expect the $L_{\rm IR}$ of individual galaxies to depart from this model, with some characteristic scatter.
-The question we aim to answer now is by how much; or what is the degree of scatter of the full ensemble of sources?
+At this point, we have modeled the mean infrared luminosity as a function of stellar mass and redshift, but naturally we expect $L_{\rm IR}$ of individual galaxies to depart from this model, with some characteristic scatter.
+The question we aim to answer now is what is the degree of scatter of the full ensemble of sources?

+The answer lies in the standard deviation of the \emph{residual map} (see Table~\ref{table:1} for the definition), which is the difference between the real sky map at each wavelength and a synthetic map made by applying the $L_{\rm IR}(M_{*},z)$ model to the original catalog (i.e., the actual stellar masses, redshifts, and sky positions).
+In a universe where (i) objects are perfectly described by the mean model with no scatter, (ii) catalogs are 100\% complete, and (iii) maps have no noise, the residual map would be completely blank.
+In practice, the actual residual map will have structure due to the intrinsic stochasticity of the galaxy populations, catalog incompleteness, as well as instrumental noise.

-The key insight is that the answer lies in the variance of the \emph{residual map}, which is the difference of the actual sky image at each wavelength and a synthetic map made by applying the $L_{\rm IR} (M_{*},z)$ relation by leveraging the structure in the residual map.
-We note that although our method has similarities with the \lq\lq scatter stacking\rq\rq\ method described in \citet{Schreiber_2015}, our use of residual maps --- estimated from mocks generated with { SIMSTACK}-derived luminosities --- makes us \emph{measurably} less susceptible to clustering contamination, and provides a more robust estimate of the scatter in each $(M_{*},z)$ bin, validated through an extensive set of end-to-end simulations (see Section~\ref{sec:3}).
-Due to the layered structure of our maps, the potential interactions among layers and their scatter must be investigated through simulations, if a credible measurement of the scatter in each layer is to be performed.
-For simplicity, we assume that this scatter is independent of wavelength and perform the scatter calibration with the 250$\mu$m SPIRE/HerMES \citep{griffin2010,oliver2012} map which covers the entire COSMOS/UltraVISTA field. \citet{Viero_2013} show explicitly that { SIMSTACK} yields unbiased results at any beam size, while alternative techniques (e.g., ``median'' or ``mode'' stacking, etc.) with no rigorous mathematical justification may lead to wavelength-dependent biases, in the presence of galaxy clustering.
+We now introduce a method to formally characterize the scatter about the mean $L_{\rm IR}(M_{*},z)$ relation by leveraging the structure in the residual map.
+Although our method has similarities with the \lq\lq scatter stacking\rq\rq\ method described in \citet{Schreiber_2015}, our use of residual maps --- estimated by taking the difference with ``base'' maps generated with { SIMSTACK}-derived luminosities --- makes us less susceptible to clustering contamination, and provides a more robust estimate of the scatter in each $(M_{*},z)$ bin, validated through an extensive set of end-to-end simulations (see Section~\ref{sec:A1}).
+Due to the layered structure of our maps, the interplay between individual layers (often with a root-mean-square, or rms, amplitude below the confusion limit of the real map) must be investigated through simulations to estimate the scatter in each layer.
+For simplicity, we assume that the scatter is dominated by the stochasticity of the star-formation activity and therefore is independent of wavelength.
+We perform the scatter calibration with the 250$\mu$m SPIRE/HerMES \citep{griffin2010,oliver2012} map which covers the entire COSMOS/UltraVISTA field.